Dürr Aktiengesellschaft (ETR:DUE) Given a €45.00 Price Target at Warburg Research

-Dürr Aktiengesellschaft (ETR:DUE) has been assigned a €45.00 ($51.14) price target by research analysts at Warburg Research in a research note issued on Wednesday, Borsen Zeitung reports.
-Warburg Research’s price objective suggests a potential upside of 20.84% from the stock’s current price.
+Dürr Aktiengesellschaft (ETR:DUE) has been given a €45.00 ($51.14) price target by Warburg Research in a research report issued on Wednesday, Borsen Zeitung reports.
+Warburg Research’s target price points to a potential upside of 17.43% from the stock’s current price.

 DÃ¼rr Aktiengesellschaft, together with its subsidiaries, operates as a mechanical and plant engineering company worldwide.
 The company's Paint and Final Assembly Systems segment plans, builds, and modernizes paint shops and final assembly lines for the automotive industry; and supplies products and processes for various process stages in paint shop technology.